 There are people that have tried to disregard the restriction, but users have made some reports such as, “Another user is using the account,” that have alerted UberEats to do some investigation.

-To conclude the UberEats conversation, it is important to note that they give an asterick on their restrictions that it varies by market.
+It is important to note that they give an asterick ‘*’ on their restrictions because it varies by market.
 I add this because there have been recent rumblings that scooters may not always be allowed, but it isn’t clear if that is a by market restriction.
-Some have had success by connecting with the UberEats call center to get their guideline-compliant transportation added to their account.

-DoorDash requires the following to be a courier for them:
+DoorDash requires the following to be deliver for them:

 - 18 years old